Fast UAV Trajectory Optimization using Bilevel Optimization with Analytical Gradients: Abstract

 \section{Abstract}

-This paper presents an efficient optimization framework that solves trajectory optimization problems efficiently by decoupling state variables from timing variables, thereby decomposing a challenging nonlinear programming (NLP) problem into two easier subproblems.
-With timing fixed, the state variables can be optimized efficiently using convex optimization, and so the time variables can be optimized using a separate outer optimization.
-This is a bilevel optimization in which the outer objective function itself requires an optimization to compute.
-The challenge is that gradient optimization methods require the gradient of the objective function with respect to the time variables, which is not available.
-Whereas the finite difference method must solve many optimization problems to compute a gradient, this paper proposes a more efficient method: the dual solution (Lagrange multipliers) of the convex optimization problem is exploited to calculate the analytical gradient.
-Since the dual solution is a by-product of the convex optimization problem, the gradient can be obtained ``for free'' with high accuracy.
-The framework is demonstrated on solving minimum-jerk trajectory optimization problems in safety corridors for unmanned aerial vehicles (UAVs).
-Experiments demonstrate that bilevel optimization improves performance over a standard NLP solver, and analytical gradients outperforms finite differences.
-With a 40\,ms cutoff time, our approach achieves over 8 times better suboptimality than the current state-of-the-art.
+We present an efficient optimization framework that solves trajectory optimization problems by decoupling state variables from timing variables, thereby decomposing a challenging nonlinear programming (NLP) problem into two easier subproblems.
+With timing fixed, the state variables can be optimized efficiently using convex optimization, and the timing variables can be optimized in a separate NLP, which forms a bilevel optimization problem.
+The challenge of obtaining the gradient of the timing variables is solved by sensitivity analysis of parametric NLPs.
+The exact analytic gradient is computed from the dual solution as a by-product, whereas existing finite-difference techniques require additional optimization.
+The bilevel optimization framework efficiently optimizes both timing and state variables which is demonstrated on generating trajectories for an unmanned aerial vehicle.
+Numerical experiments demonstrate that bilevel optimization converges significantly more reliably than a standard NLP solver, and analytical gradients outperform finite differences in terms of computation speed and accuracy.
+Physical experiments demonstrate its real-time applicability for reactive target tracking tasks.